Rickcau/DotNet-End-Of-Life/README.md

 **Key Takeaway:** Your .NET Framework support dates depend on which Windows version you're running.

+**Lifecycle FAQ:** What is the Microsoft Lifecycle Policy for .NET Framework?

 ---

 ## 2. Multiple .NET Framework Versions Have Already Reached End of Life